concave-dev/prism/README.md

 - **Node Identity vs Data Persistence:** Killed nodes that restart with the same data directory get fresh identities (new ID/name) but recover Raft log state.
 This prevents split-brain but means node identity is ephemeral while consensus state persists.
 - **Split Brain Risk:** Network partitions can cause Raft leadership conflicts.
 Use odd-numbered clusters (3+) for proper quorum.
 - **Network Connectivity:** Nodes behind NAT or firewalls may fail to join.
 Ensure gossip ports are accessible between all nodes.
-- **Bootstrap Race Conditions:** The current `--bootstrap` flag creates single-node clusters that become leader immediately, risking split-brain scenarios if multiple nodes bootstrap. **Recommendation:** Use `--bootstrap-expect=N` approach (like Nomad) where nodes wait for expected quorum before starting cluster formation.
+- **Bootstrap Race Conditions:** The current `--bootstrap` flag creates single-node clusters that become leader immediately, risking split-brain scenarios if multiple nodes bootstrap. **Recommendation:** Adopt a bootstrap-expect-style approach where nodes wait for expected quorum before forming a cluster — planned; not yet implemented.